 We made the most of the outdoor play areas, and they also loved the soft play.
-It’s for under 5s which was perfect for us, and on the edge of one of Rockley Park’s restaurants, so you can sit and have a coffee or lunch whilst they’re in there.
+It’s for under 5s which was perfect for us.
+It’s on the edge of one of Rockley Park’s restaurants, so you can sit and have a coffee or lunch whilst they’re in there.

-The pool has communal changing rooms which is always handy for families, and a shop to buy any swim accessories you may have forgotten.
-The pool itself has a slide and water chute as well as a ‘SplashZone Grotto’ full of fountains, and holds giant inflatable sessions.
+The pool has communal changing rooms which is always handy for families.
+There’s also a shop to buy any swim accessories you may have forgotten.
+The pool itself has a slide and water chute.
+And there’s a ‘SplashZone Grotto’ full of fountains, and holds giant inflatable sessions.

 And one of the most popular attractions for my three was the Funworks Amusement Arcade.
 I’m not sure the twins actually knew what had hit them – sensory overload, or what?
 They didn’t know where to look next and were constantly running from one machine to the other.
 They loved the 2p slots (last of the big spenders us), whilst the Jurassic Park shoot any dinosaur that moves game was a hit with my dino-mad three year old.
 The twins just looked on wide-eyed!

-For older children there is an all-weather bowling green and multi-sports court, bungee trampolines, a climbing wall, crazy golf course, tennis courts a nature trail with organised activities with the park ranger, arts and crafts sessions and watersports down on the beach.
+For older children there is an all-weather bowling green and multi-sports court.
+There is also bungee trampolines, a climbing wall, crazy golf course, and tennis courts.
+And a nature trail with organised activities with the park ranger, arts and crafts sessions and watersports down on the beach.
 They won’t be bored, that’s for sure!

-And if you’re lucky enough to get a bit of ‘me time’ away from the family, head straight to ‘The Spa at Rockley Park’ and be spoilt for choice with treatments such as massages, facials and specialist body treatments.
+And if you’re lucky enough to get a bit of ‘me time’ away from the family, head straight to ‘The Spa at Rockley Park’.
+You will be spoilt for choice with treatments such as massages, facials and specialist body treatments.
 Sit back and relax and make the most of the sauna, steam room and hot tub.
 Bliss!

 Food for thought

-For those that like to leave the cooking at home, there are four food and drinks venues including restaurants, a fish and chip takeaway and a Papa Johns pizza restaurant.
+For those that like to leave the cooking at home, there are four food and drinks venues.
+They include restaurants, a fish and chip takeaway and a Papa Johns pizza restaurant.
 Papa Johns can also deliver free to your caravan.
 Something we *may have taken advantage of one eveing once the children were in bed.